On graded presentations of Hecke algebras and their generalizations: Introduction

-In both cases, these families have somewhat complicated family trees.
 Like blood types, there are two complementary ways that they can become complicated.
-The simplest case, our analogue of blood type O, is the affine Hecke algebra (on the Hecke side) and the KLR algebra of $\hat{A}_e/A_\infty$ (on the KLR side).
+The simplest case, our analogue of blood type O, is the affine Hecke algebra (on the Hecke side) and the KLR algebra of the Dynkin diagrams $\hat{A}_e/A_\infty$ (on the KLR side).
 The two complications we can add are like the type A and type B antigens on our red blood cells.
-Since ``type A/B'' already have established connotations in mathematics, we will instead call these types W and F: \begin{itemize} \item algebras with the type W complication are ``weighted'': these include affine Schur algebras (on the Hecke side) and weighted KLR algebras. \item algebras with the type F complication are ``framed'': these include cyclotomic Hecke algebras and the $\hat{A}_e/A_\infty$ tensor product categorifications from \cite{Webmerged}.
+Since ``type A/B'' already have established connotations in mathematics, we will instead call these types W and F: \begin{itemize} \item algebras with the type W complication are ``weighted''\footnote{The referee has suggested that ``wraith'' in reference to the ghost strands which appear might be more appropriate.
+You might very well think that; the author couldn't possibly comment.} : these include affine $q$-Schur algebras \cite{GreenSchur} (on the Hecke side) and weighted KLR algebras \cite{WebwKLR}. \item algebras with the type F complication are ``framed'': these include cyclotomic Hecke algebras \cite{AK} and the $\hat{A}_e/A_\infty$ tensor product categorifications from \cite{Webmerged}.
 These are analogs of the passage from Lusztig to Nakajima quiver varieties. \item finally, both of these complications can be present simultaneously, giving type WF.
-The natural object which appears in the Hecke family is the category $\cO$ of a Cherednik algebra $\Z/e\Z\wr S_m$, though in a guise in which has not been seen previously.
-On the KLR side, the result is a steadied quotient of a weighted KLR algebra for the Crawley-Boevey quiver of a dominant weight of type $\hat{A}_e/A_\infty$. \end{itemize}
+The natural object which appears in the Hecke family is the category $\cO$ of a Cherednik algebra $\Z/e\Z\wr S_n$ \cite{GGOR}, though in a guise in which has not been seen previously.
+On the KLR side, the result is a steadied quotient of a weighted KLR algebra for the Crawley-Boevey quiver of a dominant weight of type $\hat{A}_e/A_\infty$ (see Definition \ref{def:WF-KLR} and \cite[\S 3.1]{WebwKLR}). \end{itemize}

 Our main theorem is that in each type, there are completions of these Hecke- and KLR-type algebras that are isomorphic.